This Vegan Sweet Potato Casserole is a must-have classic for your holiday table! It's warm-spiced, subtly sweet, and a real crowd favorite!

 - Preheat your oven to 375 °F (190 °C).
 Lightly grease a 2-quart baking dish.

 - Place sweet potatoes in a large pot and cover with water.
-Bring to a rapid boil over high heat and then reduce heat to maintain a medium boil.
+Bring to a rapid boil over high heat, then reduce heat to maintain a medium boil.
 Cook for 15-20 minutes until fork tender.
-Drain well and place back in the pot.
+Drain well, then place them back in the pot and mash slightly to release some steam.

 - Now place the sweet potato mash into your casserole dish in an even layer.
 Top with pecan crumble and bake for 20-30 minutes until heated throughout and topping is golden brown. (*optional: put 4-5 pieces of whole pecans on top of crumble).
 Enjoy!